jhhspace/Nyatastic/PA.md

 ## Children's Privacy
 Our Service does not address anyone under the age of 13 ("Children").
-Please note that you **MUST** be 13 and above to use the bot, as per Discord TOS We do not knowingly collect personally identifiable information from anyone under the age of 13.
-If you are a parent or guardian and you are aware that your child has provided us with Personal Information, please contact us.
-If we become aware that we have collected Personal Information from children without verification of parental consent, we will take steps to remove that information from our servers.
+Please note that you **MUST** be 13 and above to use the bot, as per [Discord Terms of Service/Usage](https://discord.com/safety/360044149591-answering-parents-and-educators-top-questions#:~:text=Discord's%20Terms%20of%20Service%20require,legislation%20mandates%20an%20older%20age.).
+We do not knowingly collect personally identifiable information from anyone under the age of 13.
+If you are a parent or guardian and you are aware that your child has provided us with Personal Information, please contact us at `pdpa@jhhspace.com`.
+If we become aware that we have collected Personal Information from Children without verification of parental consent, we will take steps to remove that information from our servers.

 ## Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.